lelegard/markdown-doc/README.md

-# Build a Toble of Contents in a markdown file
+# Build a Table of Contents in a markdown file

 The Python script in this project builds a table of contents in a markdown file.